timescale/docs/timescaledb/how-to-guides/write-data/delete.md

 <highlight type="tip">
-To delete old data, use [`drop_chunks`](https://docs.timescale.com/api/latest/hypertable/drop_chunks/) instead. `drop-chunks` is more performant as it deletes entire chunks by removing files, rather than deleting individual rows that need vacuuming.
+To delete old data, use [`drop_chunks`](https://docs.timescale.com/api/latest/hypertable/drop_chunks/) instead. `drop-chunks` is more performant because it deletes entire chunks by removing files, rather than deleting individual rows that need vacuuming.
 To learn more, see the [data retention section](https://docs.timescale.com/timescaledb/latest/how-to-guides/data-retention/).